 While over-taxation is just one piece of the problem, the flaws in the tax code go far beyond excessive rates.
 The outrageous complexity of our Internal Revenue Service code burdens our families and our small businesses, and I remain committed to fixing it.
 The uncertainty that stems from this convoluted system prevents small businesses from growing and stifles our economy.

 This week, the House voted to simplify our tax code and make it work for Americans, not against them.
 The House passed legislation that will provide tax relief and more certainty for our small businesses.
 The America’s Small Business Tax Relief Act of 2014 (H.R.
 4457) will help create stability for small businesses by making permanent small business expensing outlined in Section 179, a bipartisan provision, of the tax code.

 Currently, the changing rules surrounding small business expensing make it difficult for our small businesses to budget, grow and plan.
 This bill will make the rules permanent and predictable so that small business owners will have the stability and certainty needed to invest in their businesses and create jobs.

 This is just one example of the types of commonsense reforms we can make to our current tax code that will get government out of the way of our job-creators and help grow the economy.
 I came to Washington to fight for our families and businesses — not bureaucrats and politicians — and I will continue to explore ways to help hardworking Americans take home more of their paychecks.

-U.S. Rep. Richard Hudson, R-Concord, represents North Carolina’s 8th Congressional District, which includes all of Richmond County.
+Rep. Richard Hudson, R-Concord, represents North Carolina’s 8th Congressional District.
+The district includes all of Richmond County.